Hodge-Tate prismatic crystals and Sen theory: Introduction

 \section{Introduction}

 The goal of this paper is to study Hodge-Tate prismatic crystals, and the main result is stated in \S \ref{s11}.
-We explain how to reduce the prismatic theorem to a more ``classical" (non-prismatic) problem, which in turn will be addressed in \S \ref{s12} using a Kummer-Sen theory.
+We explain how to reduce the prismatic theorem to a more ``classical" (non-prismatic) problem, which in turn will be addressed in \S \ref{s12} using Sen theory over the Kummer tower.